rtrjmishra/NewsLetter/README.md

 A very basic news letter site which uses api.
-The language used is Node.js
+The language used is javascript